NullArray/IntRec-Pack/README.md

 cd IntRec-pack
 chmod +x intrec.sh
 ```
-After which it can be started from the command line with `./intrec.sh`.
+After which it can be started from the command line with `sudo ./intrec.sh`.
 Upon doing so you will be presented with a menu the options for which are as follows:

 ```
 1) Help	                 4) Specify Install Location